This page provides information on the Image sampler rollout in the V-Ray tab of the Render Settings.

 None – A render mask is not used.

 Texture – Render mask is a texture.
 Black values in the map define pixels which are not rendered.
 Pixels with any other values are rendered.
 The texture should use the screen mapping type.

 Selected – Only pixels that belong to the currently selected object(s) are rendered.
-V-Ray will still calculate the entire image, but will only render parts that belong to the selected object(s).
+V-Ray still calculates the entire image, but only renders parts that belong to the selected object(s).
 This mode is useful if you want to isolate or re-render just some objects from the scene.